makerLab314/LOAN/README.md

 <details>
     <summary>About</summary>
-    <p>Welcome to LOAN, a loan management system for scientific and media education institutions.
+    <p><br>Welcome to LOAN, a loan management system for scientific and media education institutions.
 The system runs on an LNPP structure:
 <ul>
     <li>Ubuntu 24.04</li>
     <li>Nginx</li>